 Auto-adjusting CPAP may be an option for people with moderate or severe OSA that is not complicated by other health concerns that affect the ability to breathe during sleep.
 APAP may also be an option for people with mild OSA or those who cannot tolerate fixed-level CPAP.

 Understanding BiPAP Machines

-Unlike CPAP that delivers a constant air pressure as a person inhales and exhales during sleep, BiPAP delivers air at different pressure levels, one for inhalation and one for exhalation.
-The pressure setting for inhalation (IPAP) is typically higher than the pressure setting for exhalation (EPAP).
+Unlike CPAP that delivers a steady air pressure as a person inhales and exhales during sleep, BiPAP delivers air at different pressure levels, one for inhalation and one for exhalation.
+The pressure setting for inhalation (inspiratory positive airway pressure or IPAP) is higher than the pressure setting for exhalation (expiratory positive airway pressure or EPAP).

 BiPAP machines usually come with a similar set of equipment as CPAP machines, including a motorized machine, tubing, a mask, and other special features.

 Like CPAP devices, BiPAP machines can be either fixed or auto-adjusting.

 - Fixed-level BiPAP: With a fixed-level BiPAP machine, pre-determined IPAP and EPAP settings are programmed into the machine and do not change at any point throughout sleep.

 - Auto-adjusting BiPAP: Auto-adjusting BiPAP, or auto-BiPAP, machines automatically deliver varying EPAP and IPAP levels to accommodate different breathing patterns.
 This is ideal for people who are not able to tolerate the pre-set, fixed pressures that are delivered while asleep.